cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 The above command will:

-1. Remove the files in `_posts`{: .filepath} from your repository.

-2. If the option `--no-gh` is provided, the directory `.github`{: .filepath} will be deleted.
-Otherwise, set up the GitHub Action workflow by removing the extension `.hook`{: .filepath} of `.github/workflows/pages-deploy.yml.hook`{: .filepath}, and then remove the other files and directories in the folder `.github`{: .filepath}.
+1. Check out the code to the [latest tag][latest-tag] (to ensure the stability of your site: as the code for the default branch is under development).
+2. Remove non-essential sample files and take care of GitHub-related files.
+3. Build JavaScript files and export to `assets/js/dist/`{: .filepath }, then make them tracked by Git.

-3. Create a new commit to save the changes automatically.
+4. Automatically create a new commit to save the changes above.

 ### Installing Dependencies

-Before running for the first time, go to the root directory of your site, and install dependencies as follows:
+Before running local server for the first time, go to the root directory of your site and run:

 ```console
 $ bundle